TheLastVvV/Defacement-Attack-Alert-via-whatsapp/README.md

 # Defacement-Attack-Alert-via-whatsapp
-DAA:  is python program sends whatsapp message if a defacement happened
+DAA:  is python program sends whatsapp message if a defacement happened (created by chatgpt edited by me)